karanja-simon/blog/moleculer-microservices-ii.md

 };
 ```
 You can create another config for production i.e. `moluculer.config.js` with the relevant features turned on/off.
 You can check all supported options [here](https://moleculer.services/docs/0.14/configuration.html).
-We need to tell `moleculer-runner` how &amp; where to find our services.
+We need to tell `moleculer-runner` where to find and how to run our services.
 On our `package.json` add the following:

 ```json
   "scripts": {